hbctraining/scRNA-seq/lessons/02_SC_quality_control-setup.md

 > **NOTE**: The `min.features` argument specifies the minimum number of genes that need to be detected per cell.
 This argument will filter out poor quality cells that likely just have random barcodes encapsulated without any cell present.
 We would not be interested in analyzing any cells with less than 100 genes detected.

-Notice that **Seurat automatically creates some metadata** for each of the cells:
+**Seurat automatically creates some metadata** for each of the cells when you use the `Read10X()` function to read in data.
+This information is stored in the `meta.data` slot within the Seurat object.
+You can find more information about the slots in the Seurat object [on their Wiki page](https://github.com/satijalab/seurat/wiki/Seurat)

 ```r
 # Explore the metadata
 head(ctrl@meta.data)
 ```

-The added columns include:
+What do the columns of metadata mean?

 - `orig.ident`: this often contains the sample identity if known, but will default to "SeuratProject"
 - `nCount_RNA`: number of UMIs per cell
 - `nFeature_RNA`: number of genes detected per cell

 ### Reading in multiple samples with a `for loop`

+In practice, you likely have many samples that you want to read the data in for using the `Read10X()` or the `readMM()` functions.
+So, to make the data import into R more efficient we can use a `for` loop.

-A `for loop` interates over a series of commands for each of the inputs given.
-In R, it has the structure:
+A `for` loop interates over a series of commands for each of the inputs given.
+In R, it has the following structure/syntax:

 ```r
 for (variable in input){